nluwv/Leesplank_Noot/README.md

 # Leesplank_Noot

-This repository was created to develop the LLM Noot
+This repository was created to develop the LLM Noot.

 # Preprocessing
 It contains scripts for preprocessing the training data.
 There are 2 trainging datasets: